stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 of the zebra he had left tethered to an ash tree on Ngranek in far-away Oriab so many aeons ago, and wondered if any lava-gatherer had fed and released it.
-And he wondered, too, if he would ever return to Baharna and pay for the zebra that was slain by night in those ancient ruins by Yath&rsquo;s shore, and if the old tavern-keeper would remember him.
+And he wondered, too, if he would ever return to Baharna and pay for the zebra that was slain by night in those ancient ruins by Yath's shore, and if the old tavern-keeper would remember him.
 Such were the thoughts that came to him in the air of the regained upper dreamland.

   But presently his progress was halted by a sound from a very large hollow tree.